Back to Glossary

 Technical

-DRS (Drag Reduction System) is a driver-controlled device that opens a flap on a race car's rear wing to reduce air resistance and increase straight-line speed, making it easier to overtake other cars.
+DRS (Drag Reduction System) is a driver-controlled device on Formula 1 race cars that opens a flap on the rear wing to reduce air resistance and increase speed, making it easier to overtake the car in front.

 Never Miss a Race!